binokula/binokula.github.io/mkdocs/docs/admin-guide.md

   </summary>
   ![alt text](images/admin-guide/test_security.PNG "Test security example")
 </details>
-Any report you view now be secured for the specific user.
+You should now only see data that the test user should see.

 ####Publishing Power BI Reports
-Once you have built and tested your Power BI report, the next step is to publish the report to your dedicated tenant.
-This is done with the unique publisher account, whose details you would have received as part of requesting your Binokula tenant.
+Once you have built and tested your Power BI report, the next step is to publish the report to your dedicated Tenant.
+This is done with the unique publisher account, details you would have received as part of requesting your Binokula Tenant.
 You can sign-in with the publisher account by clicking on "Sign in" in Power BI Desktop.
 If you are already signed in with a different account, click on the account name and select "Switch account".
 Once you are signed in, you can publish the report by:

 1. Saving any changes;
 + Clicking on the "Publish" button on the Home menu; and
-+ Choosing "binokula" as the destination before clicking "Select"
++ Choosing "Binokula" as the destination before clicking "Select"

 Note:
 > * Save the report with a friendly name that you would want your users to see.
 Try to avoid names with abbreviations and version numbers like "test_fin_HL_V0.13".